anlunjiang/python-datapipeline-demo/README.md

   * PR Templates for faster and more consistent code reviews
 * Database connections and ORMs
   * Organise your database connections using an ORM instead of plain SQL
-  * track your database changes with Alembic
+  * track your database schema changes with Alembic
   * Reading and writing from databases using the SQLA ORM efficiently
 * Serving frontends quickly for POCs and Dashboards using Streamlit